 Many organizations do not bother using roaming profiles if they have dedicated, personal virtual desktops.
 Dedicated virtual desktops, where a virtual desktop is assigned to a specific user, retain that user's settings.
 Administrators don't see the need for roaming profiles because the users access the same virtual desktop no matter where they log in.

 Roaming profiles can also add a lot of overhead to the VDI environment.
 When a user logs in, all the data in the user's profile has to be copied from the profile directory to the virtual desktop.
 When the user logs out, that data has to be copied back to the profile directory.
 Depending on what a user has stored in his or her profile, it can grow quite large.
-So, copying the profile every time becomes a time-consuming process that generates a lot of disk I/O.
+Copying the profile every time becomes a time-consuming process that generates a lot of disk I/O.

 New kid on the block: User environment virtualization

 An alternative to roaming profiles is user environment virtualization.
-Microsoft's flavor of this relatively new technology, dubbed User Experience Virtualization (UE-V), virtualizes the end user experience so that OS and application-level user settings such as Windows wallpaper and browser favorites follow a user from one device to another.
+Microsoft's flavor of this relatively new technology, dubbed User Experience Virtualization (UE-V), virtualizes the end user experience so OS and application-level user settings such as Windows wallpaper and browser favorites follow a user from one device to another.

-What User Experience Virtualization brings to the table
+What Microsoft UE-V brings to the table

 Although UE-V has some similarities to roaming profiles, it is different architecturally.
 The user's application and OS settings are stored in a settings store, which is usually placed on a file server.